ozanhonamlioglu/ozanhonamlioglu/README.md

 ## ABOUT ME
 Hi there, I am a full stack mobile developer who mainly works with React Native and .NET technologies.
 I have been in the bussiness almost more than 8 years and even now I am a React Native developer but in the past I was an Objective-c and Swift programmer on Apple platforms.
-Also at the backend I have been developing with PHP at 2011, then used to be a Python Django developer and a Node js developer since I am a JavaScript developer.
-So clearly I can say that since I started to programming, my main focus is in backend and mobile platforms.
+Also at backend side I had been developing with PHP, Django and NodeJs.
+So clearly I can say that since I started to programming, my main focus is at backend and mobile platforms.

-## BOOKS
-- But How Do It Know? (read 3 times)
-- Crafting Interpreters (read once)